Iso Edge Domains: Introduction

-In the generic case, the only centrally symmetric Delaunay polytopes are the edges justifying the name.
-The iso-edge domain $C(A)$ of $A\in\cS^d_{>0}$ is defined to be $C(\Del(A))$.
-It was shown in \cite{InitialCtypeRyshkovBaranovskii} that the set of all iso-edge domains is a tiling of $\cS^d_{>0}$.
+{For a generic positive definite quadratic form, all Delaunay polytopes are simplices.
+Thus, in this case,} the only centrally symmetric Delaunay polytopes are the edges justifying the name.
+The iso-edge domain $C(A)$ of $A\in\cS^n_{>0}$ is defined to be $C(\Del(A))$.
+It was shown in \cite{InitialCtypeRyshkovBaranovskii} that the set of all iso-edge domains is a tiling of $\cS^n_{>0}$.
 Each iso-edge domain is the union of finitely many secondary cones.
-Moreover, in each fixed dimension $d$ there are finitely many iso-edge domains up to $\GL_d(\Z)$-equivalence.
-They classified the iso-edge domains in $d=5$ and found $76$ full-dimensional types.
-This was rediscovered in \cite{EngelRediscovery}.
+Moreover, in each fixed dimension $d$ there are {only} finitely many iso-edge domains up to $\GL_n(\Z)$-equivalence. {Further, the authors of \cite{InitialCtypeRyshkovBaranovskii}} classified the iso-edge domains in dimension $5$ and found $76$ full-dimensional types.
+This was {confirmed} in \cite{EngelRediscovery}.
 Recently, in \cite{CtypeDimSix} the classification in dimension $6$ yielded 55083358 full-dimensional types.

-In Subsection \ref{SUBSEC_ParityVector} we give general definitions on the domains.
+In Subsection \ref{SUBSEC_ParityVector} we give general definitions {of} the domains.
 In Subsection \ref{SUBSEC_EnumerationCtype} an algorithm for enumerating the iso-edge domains in a fixed dimension is given.

-In Algebraic Geometry, compactifications of the space of principally polarized Abelian varieties were considered and they are described by equivariant polyhedral decomposition of the cone of positive definite quadratic forms.
+In {algebraic geometry}, compactifications of the space of principally polarized abelian varieties were considered and they are described by equivariant polyhedral {decompositions} of the cone of positive definite quadratic forms.
 The most thoroughly studied compactifictions are the perfect form decomposition, the central cone compactification and the secondary cone compactification (see \cite{NamikawaToroidal}).
 In Section \ref{SectionCompactification} we prove that the iso-edge domains define a projective compactification.
 In Subsection \ref{SUBSEC_MassFormula} a mass formula involving all the iso-edge domains of a given dimension is given.
 In Subsection \ref{SUBSEC_EnumerationDimFive} the enumeration of all iso-edge domains in dimension $5$ is presented.